-Analysis of the 10 broad industrial groups shows that in 2018, the government, health and education industries provided the largest contribution to gross value added (GVA) at current basic prices.
-These industries contributed 18.1% to the total GVA of £1,910 billion, with a value of £346 billion.
-Of the remainder:
+Analysis of the 10 broad industrial groups shows that in 2021, the government, health and education industries provided the largest contribution to gross value added (GVA) at current basic prices.
+These industries contributed 19.8% to the total GVA of £2,047 billion, with a value of £405 billion.

-The government, health, and education industries showed the highest level of compensation of employees in 2018 at £264.6 billion (25.2%).
-The second largest industry grouping, in terms of their contribution to total compensation of employees, were the distribution, transport, and hotels and restaurants industries at £226.4 billion (21.6%).
+The government, health and education industries showed the highest level of compensation of employees in 2021 at £313.6 billion (27.1%).
+The second-largest industry groupings, in terms of their contribution to total compensation of employees, were the distribution, transport, and hotels and restaurants industries at £235.7 billion (20.4%).

 Back to table of contents

-The annual estimates included in UK National Accounts, The Blue Book: 2020 edition, incorporate the results of annual inquiries that become available in the first part of the year, although the last year’s estimates are based largely on quarterly information.
-Any newly collected data are shown as revisions.
+The annual estimates included in UK National Accounts, The Blue Book: 2023 edition, incorporate the results of annual inquiries that become available in the first part of the year.
 To reassess these estimates, supply and use tables (SUTs) are prepared using all the available information on inputs, outputs, gross value added, income and expenditure.
-To produce consolidated sector and financial accounts requires preparation of “top-to-bottom” sector and subsector accounts to identify discrepancies in the estimates relating to each sector.
+To produce consolidated sector and financial accounts requires preparation of “top-to-bottom” sector and sub-sector accounts to identify discrepancies in the estimates relating to each sector.

-Further general information regarding the supply and use framework and the balancing process can be found in the Guidance and methodology.Back to table of contents
+Further general information regarding the supply and use framework and the balancing process can be found in the UK National Accounts guidance and methodology.Back to table of contents

-The analyses of gross value added and other variables by industry, shown in Tables 2.1, 2.1A and 2.2, reflect estimates based on Standard Industrial Classification 2007: SIC 2007.
-These tables are based on current price data reconciled through the input-output supply and use framework from 1997 to 2018.
+The analyses of gross value added (GVA) and other variables by industry, shown in Worksheets 2.1, 2.1A and 2.2 in the accompanying dataset (XLSX, 3.3MB), reflect estimates based on Standard Industrial Classification 2007 (SIC 2007).
+These worksheets are based on current price data reconciled through the input-output supply and use framework from 1997 to 2021.

-Estimates of total output and gross value added are valued at basic prices, the method recommended by the European System of Accounts 2010: ESA 2010.
+Estimates of total output and GVA are valued at basic prices, the method recommended by the European System of Accounts 2010 (ESA 2010).
 Therefore, the only taxes and subsidies included in the price will be those paid or received as part of the production process (such as business rates), rather than those associated with the production of a unit of output (such as Value Added Tax).Back to table of contents

 Workforce jobs (WFJ) is the preferred measure of the change in jobs by industry.
 A person can have more than one job; the number of jobs is not the same as the number of people employed.

-Table 2.4 breaks down WFJ into 10 broad industry groupings on Standard Industrial Classification 2007: SIC 2007.
+Worksheet 2.4 in the accompanying dataset (XLSX, 3.3MB) breaks down WFJ into 10 broad industry groupings on Standard Industrial Classification 2007 (SIC 2007).